kamni/vuppudj/README.md

     cp -r /path-to-myproj/myprojname /path-to-vuppudj/myprojname

-Create a project.cfg file in root of vuppudj:
+Create a project.cfg file in the root of vuppudj:

     cd /path-to-vuppudj
     cp project.cfg.example project.cfg

-Edit the `PROJECT` variable to match the project you copied into `django`:

-    PROJECT='myprojname'  # change to your actual project folder name

 Set the absolute path on the VM to the folder where your passenger_wsgi.py file will be located.
 Unless you have other configuration needs, this should be